uche99/SymbianSDK/Home.md

 # SDK

-A N-Gage Sdk existed and even had multiple version but it was not obtainable without a contract with Nokia but the th reference and the install guide of the N-Gage sdk are available (see "Documentation").
-The N-Gage being a part of the s60 phone series, there is a chance we could use / gain some information from the s60 sdk.
+A N-Gage SDK existed and even had multiple version but it was not obtainable without a contract with Nokia but the the reference and the install guide of the N-Gage sdk are available (see "Documentation").
+The N-Gage being a part of the s60 phone series, there is a chance we could use / gain some information from the s60 SDK.

 * [s60 SDK v5](http://www.mediafire.com/download/mbahmx9nyry45vj/S60_5th_SDK_ASP_v1.0.1.zip)